excid3/rails/guides/source/getting_started.md

 $ rails new store
 ```

-NOTE: You can use flags to customize the application Rails generates.
-To see those options, run `rails new --help`.
+NOTE: You can customize the application Rails generates by using flags.
+To see these options, run `rails new --help`.

 After your new application is created, switch to its directory: